Valrravn/teamcity-samples-core-concepts/README.md

 1. Merges values of the custom `greeting.string` and predefined `teamcity.build.triggeredBy.username` parameters.
 The result is written to a custom `output.string` parameter via the `##teamcity[setParameter name='name' value='value']` service message.
 2. Prints the `output.string` parameter value to the build log.

 > Note: You cannot get the modified parameter value in the same step that sent the `##teamcity[setParameter]` message.
-For that reason, reporting the `output.string` parameter value is in a separate step.
+For that reason, reporting the `output.string` parameter value is done as a separate step.

 Related help articles: [Build Parameters](https://www.jetbrains.com/help/teamcity/configuring-build-parameters.html) | [Custom parameters](https://www.jetbrains.com/help/teamcity/typed-parameters.html) | [setParameter Service Message](https://www.jetbrains.com/help/teamcity/service-messages.html#set-parameter)